TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ## Creating Airtable Database Profile

 ![Create Airtable Profile](/assets/md-database-settings_02.png)

+!!!info Info
+For Airtable Profile, it is imperative to underscore that users are mandated to utilise the provided Airtable Template.
+!!!

 1. Click on the `+` button to Create Database Profile.
 2. Enter a Profile Name.